 A similar option to create a shortcut link will also be available on other web browsers running on Windows.

-As far as my preference goes, I am inclined towards the second approach as it gives out much detailed information about the link.
+Regarding my preference, I am inclined towards the second approach as it gives detailed information about the link.
 What are your views on the same?
-Does the drag and drop feature meet your requirement or do you echo my reasoning and prefer the second method?
+Does the drag-and-drop feature meet your requirement, or do you echo my reasoning and prefer the second method?